Our online courses are compiled using HTML5 and will run on most PC's and Mac's and will run on many mobile devices.

 If played stalls, please try refreshing the webpage.
 Allow the page to load fully before advancing or reversing the slide.

-The courses will run on most generations of iPad using Safari.
+The courses will run on most generations of iPad using the Chrome browser.

 Trouble getting a webpage to load?